hkamm123/startup/notes.md

 The [practice with Bootstrap](https://codepen.io/hkamm123/pen/LEGGYBm?editors=1010) was very helpful.

+In the Simon CSS part of this assignment, I learned that you can actually overwrite bootstrap, which is very interesting!

 ## React Part 1: Routing

 Setting up Vite and React was pretty simple.
 I had a bit of trouble because of conflicting CSS.
 This isn't as straight forward as you would find with Svelte or Vue, but I made it work in the end.
 If there was a ton of CSS it would be a real problem.
 It sure was nice to have the code structured in a more usable way.